Christian Yelich Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Braves' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to surrender 102 home runs (1.1 per game), the fourth-fewest in baseball.
+- Braves pitchers combine to allow the third-fewest home runs in baseball (103 total, 1.1 per game).

-- Soroka gets the start for the Braves, his fifth of the season.
-He is 1-1 with a 5.40 ERA and 19 strikeouts through 23 1/3 innings pitched.
+- Winans starts for the first time this season for the Braves.

-- The right-hander last appeared in relief on Sunday, when he threw three innings against the Chicago White Sox, allowing two earned runs while giving up three hits.
+- The right-hander is pitching in his MLB debut.
+He's 27 years old.

 © 2023 Data Skrive.
 All rights reserved.